fmthoker/skeleton-contrast/README.md

 ![arch](images/teaser.png)

-This repository contains the implementation of our ACM Multi Media 2021 paper:
+This repository contains the implementation of our ACM MultiMedia 2021 paper:

 * inter-skeleton contrastive  pretraining
 * 3D action recognition and retrieval downstream